IOS-OSD-DPG/pycurrents_ADCP_processing/README.md

 ## Usage
 *ADCP_pycurrents.py* uses the `pycurrents` package to open a raw ADCP file in Python and export it in netCDF file format.
 The script also uses a .csv metadata file for the raw ADCP file whose contents are combined with the raw data in the netCDF file, so that the netCDF file is self-describing.
 This metadata file is filled out by the user and a template can be found at https://github.com/hhourston/ADCP_processing_visualization/tree/master/ADCP_metadata_template.

+A description of output data format can be found in the RDI Ocean Surveyor technical manual at http://www.teledynemarine.com/Documents/Brand%20Support/RD%20INSTRUMENTS/Technical%20Resources/Manuals%20and%20Guides/Ocean%20Surveyor_Observer/Ocean%20Surveyor%20Technical%20Manual_Apr18.pdf, starting on page 148.

 ## Credits
 *ADCP_pycurrents_3.py* is based off of the gist, *RdiToNetcdf.ipynb*, by Jody Klymak (https://github.com/jklymak).